sass/sass/proposal/configuring-modules-through-imports.md

 good balance of supporting most existing use cases without hurting performance or making the language specification and implementation overly complicated.

-One potential use case that will still not work is if a downstream user of the library attempts to change its configuration between two imports of the same library, that change will be ignored.
-However, this is an edge case that is (a) probably not intended by the user, (b) relatively easy to fix by moving all declared configuration variables before all library imports, and (c) very difficult to support for a library using the module system without compromising the module system's [goals][].
+For example, if a downstream user imports a library twice and changes its configuration between the two imports, the change will be ignored.
+However, this is an edge case that is (a) probably not intended by the user, (b) relatively easy to fix by moving all declared configuration variables before all library imports, and (c) very difficult to support for a library using the module system without compromising the module system's [import once goal][], as handling this case would require modules in the library to be executed twice.

 [import-only files]: ../accepted/module-system.md#import-compatibility
-[goals]: ../accepted/module-system.md#goals
+[import once goal]: ../accepted/module-system.md#low-level

 ## Definitions